Mw3y/Text-ProgressBar/README.md

 # How to use it

-const progressBar = new ProgressBar(value, maxValue, barSize); //The barSize is the number of caracters which define the bar (default: 20) let bar = progressBar.createBar();
+//The barSize is the number of caracters which define the bar (default: 20) const progressBar = new ProgressBar(value, maxValue, barSize);
+//Create the bar
+let bar = progressBar.createBar();

 # Screenshot